LiftUX/IssuePress/readme.md

-## Official repo for the IssuePress plugin for Wordpress
+## Official repo for the IssuePress plugin for WordPress

 The plugin creates a page template that loads an angular app that interacts with the github v3 api.